Employer guidance on managing long-term sickness absence

 Once you’ve obtained the employee’s medical records and any relevant reports, you may need to conduct a ‘Medical Capability Hearing’.
 This hearing should discuss the following:

 - The content of the employee’s medical report(s).

-- Whether there are any “reasonable adjustments” that could be implemented to facilitate a return to work.
+- Whether there are any “reasonable adjustments” to the workplace or role that could be implemented to facilitate a return to work.